zepthro/english3150_dataset/README.md

-[] Download content
+1. Download content
-[] Open R studio or run the rscript.
+2. Open R studio and run the rscript.
-Feel free to add extra functions for analysis in R.
+(Feel free to add extra functions for analysis in R.)